keerthanvashista/online-retail-analytics/README.md

 `sql/queries.sql` (query 5) — the part of this project where I learned the most, honestly.

-## A debugging story worth mentioning

-While wiring this up to real MySQL (not just the SQLite version I started with), I hit a genuinely strange bug: a query kept failing with a syntax error no matter what date-formatting function I used.
-Turned out the column alias I'd picked — `year_month` — collides with `YEAR_MONTH`, which is a reserved keyword in MySQL used in `INTERVAL` date arithmetic.
-Took a few rounds of elimination to track down, but it's the kind of bug that teaches you more than a clean run ever would.

 ## Why the dataset is synthetic, not downloaded

 I generate the data (`data/generate_data.py`) instead of pulling a Kaggle